voatarc/voatarc/README.md

 ## Other Notes

+- Need to develop a more polite system which limits acquisition to a single submission per minute.

 - The submission index file (created by the first script) is limited to containing submissions from only the first 20 pages of the subverse as viewed on voat.co with default settings.